api-platform/create-client/README.md

 import { syncHistoryWithStore, routerReducer as routing } from 'react-router-redux'

-// Replace "foo" by the name of the resource type import fooReducers from './reducers/foo/';
+// Replace "foo" by the name of the resource type import foo from './reducers/foo/';
 import fooRoutes from './routes/foo';

 const store = createStore(
-  combineReducers({routing, form, fooReducers}), // Don't forget to register the reducers here applyMiddleware(thunk),
+  combineReducers({routing, form, foo}), // Don't forget to register the reducers here applyMiddleware(thunk),
 );